Hyderabad: Utility services

-The HMWSSB (Hyderabad Metropolitan Water Supply & Sewage Board) regulates rainwater harvesting, sewerage services, and water supply.
+The HMWSSB (Hyderabad Metropolitan Water Supply and Sewerage Board) regulates rainwater harvesting, sewerage services, and water supply.
 In 2005, the HMWSSB started operating a 116 km water supply pipeline from Nagarjuna Sagar Dam to meet increasing demand.
 The Telangana Southern Power Distribution Company Limited (TSPDCL) manages electricity supply.
 As of 2014, there were 15 fire stations in the city, operated by the Telangana State Disaster and Fire Response Department.
 The government-owned India Post has five head post offices and many sub-post offices in Hyderabad, which are complemented by private courier services.

 Pollution control

 Hyderabad produces around 4,500 tonnes of solid waste daily, which is transported from collection units in Imlibun, Yousufguda and Lower Tank Bund to the dumpsite in Jawaharnagar.
 Disposal is managed by the Integrated Solid Waste Management project which was started by the GHMC in 2010.
 Rapid urbanisation and increased economic activity has led to increased industrial waste, air, noise and water pollution, which is regulated by the Telangana Pollution Control Board (TPCB).
 The contribution of different sources to air pollution in 2006 was: 20–50% from vehicles, 40–70% from a combination of vehicle discharge and road dust, 10–30% from industrial discharges and 3–10% from the burning of household rubbish.
 Deaths resulting from atmospheric particulate matter are estimated at 1,700–3,000 each year.
 The city's "VIP areas", the Assembly building, Secretariat, and Telangana chief minister's office, have particularly low air quality index ratings, suffering from high levels of PM2.5's.
 Ground water around Hyderabad, which has a hardness of up to 1000 ppm, around three times higher than is desirable, is the main source of drinking water but the increasing population and consequent increase in demand has led to a decline in not only ground water but also river and lake levels.
 This shortage is further exacerbated by inadequately treated effluent discharged from industrial treatment plants polluting the water sources of the city.